avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 b.
 Build a website hosting solution that is versioned so that any data destruction and accidents can be quickly and easily undone.

-The instructions for this project are available [here](https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template).
+I have followed the instructions for this project are available in GitHub repo [here](https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template).

 ## Project Setup
 ### Cloud formation

-In this project, I used the AWS CloudFormation to create Virtual Private Clouds in two regions in AWS.
-CloudFormation is an AWS service that allows you to create "infrastructure as code".
+As per of this project, I used the AWS CloudFormation to create Virtual Private Clouds in two regions in AWS that allows you to create "infrastructure as code".

-A configuration file written in a YAML file was provided as part of the instruction to automate the creation of the VPCs with public and private subnets and Security Groups.
-Reference : https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template/blob/master/cloudformation/vpc.yaml
+Reference has been provided  as part of project instruction available in : https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template/blob/master/cloudformation/vpc.yaml

 ### Part 1

 ### Data durability and recovery
-In order to achieve the highest levels of durability and availability in AWS, I deployed a Cloud Formation in 2 AWS regions: An active region and a standby region with different CIDR address ranges for the VPCs.
+In order to achieve the highest levels of durability and availability in AWS, I have deployed a Cloud Formation in 2 AWS regions: An active region and a standby region with different CIDR address ranges for the VPCs.

 **Primary VPC:**
 ![Primary VPC](screenshots/primary_Vpc.png "Primary VPC")